LiamMDelaney/Predicting-Forest-Fires/README.md

-# Predicting-Forest-Fires
+# Using R to predict forest fires
-A machine learning project that tries to predict forest fires using several different algorithms and methods.
+## And explore the efficacy of different machine learning algorithms and encoding strategies